Neck dissection - dischargeRadical neck dissection - discharge; Modified radical neck dissection - discharge; Selective neck dissection - discharge

 Neck dissection is surgery to remove the lymph nodes in your neck.
 Cells from cancers in the mouth or throat can travel in the lymph fluid and get trapped in your lymph nodes.
 The lymph nodes are removed to prevent cancer from spreading to other parts of your body.

-You were likely in the hospital for 2 to 3 days.
-To help get ready for going home, you likely received help with:
+You were likely to be in the hospital for 2 to 3 days.
+To help get ready for going home, you may have received help with:

 - Drinking, eating, and perhaps talking

 - Caring for your surgical wound in any drains